Novel Coronavirus (COVID-19) Guidance & Resources

 On March 11, the World Health Organization characterized COVID-19 as a pandemic.
 To slow the spread of the virus, on March 13, Governor Inslee ordered all public and private K–12 schools in Washington state to close through April 24.
 On April 6, the Governor announced all schools would remain closed from providing traditional, in-person instruction through the rest of the 2019–20 school year.

-As schools, students, families, and communities plan for and experience closures, OSPI is committed to providing ongoing guidance and resources as we sort through this unprecedented situation together.
+OSPI is committed to providing ongoing guidance and resources as we experience this unprecedented situation together.
 The most current guidance and resources are provided below.

 For School Districts